Lustiges-aus-dem-Computer/Ocnus/README.md

-# oknos
+# Ocnus

-Oknos offers tools for businesses renting differnt types of items.
+Ocnus offers tools for businesses renting differnt types of items.
 It was developed for costume tentals but can be easily extended to suit other purposes.